duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-DuckDB files as stored are not supported at the moment.
+The data files of DuckLake must be stored in Parquet.
-The data files must be stored in Parquet.
+DuckDB files as storage are not supported at the moment.

 </div>